Martiusweb/asynctest/README.rst

 features which ease and cut boilerplate code when testing libraries for asyncio.

-License
+Author & license
 -------

-Licensed under the Apache 2 license.
+Authored by Martin Richard <martius@martiusweb.net> and licensed under the Apache 2 license.

 Features
 --------